cainky/ReplaceText/README.md

 - Replace text in files based on dictionaries defined in a configuration file.
 - Allows user to specify the direction of replacement (keys-to-values or values-to-keys).
-- Allows user to specify which file extensions to ignore.
+- Allows user to specify which file extensions, file prefixes, or directories to ignore.
 - Automatically uses the only dictionary if only one is defined in the configuration file.

 ## Requirements